Falconwood Club: History

 On June 19, 1858, the Falconwood Club, located near the head of the island, was organized by Lewis F. Allen, uncle to President Grover Cleveland.
 The club took its name from the eagles and hawks which nested in the surrounding trees.
 Allen had subdivided the property he owned on Grand Island and built the Club.
-At the time, it was called the "Allen Mansion," but it emerged as a public resort.
+At the time, it was called the "Allen Mansion", but it emerged as a public resort.

-By June 1865, Falconwood was closed to the public as it had become the property of the "Falconwood House Company."
+By June 1865, Falconwood was closed to the public as it had become the property of the "Falconwood House Company".
 The group was called "The Falconwood Club" and two log houses.
 Falconwood continued to flourish as one of the most popular of the Grand Island clubs of the last quarter of the 19th century.
 Each member was allowed two weeks at the club every summer under the terms of the membership.
 For the most part, the week days were stag affairs.
 Families would spend their summer weekends at the club, with businessmen making the daily run to Buffalo and back on a launch, which would drop them in the center of the city at the foot of Main Street.

 Near the turn of the century, Falconwood became the property of George E. Matthews, of the Buffalo Courier-Express (who died in 1911).
 Under his ownership, the house continued to serve as a private club and estate for his family and friends until it was destroyed by fire in the twenties.

 Clubhouse

 The Falconwood Club clubhouse was built in 1879 to the designs of Milton Earle Beebe, a prominent Buffalo architect at a cost of $15,000.
-Unfortunately, that building was destroyed by fire in the early morning of July 10, 1882.
-Later that year, Buffalo architect Eugene L. Holmes was hired to rebuild the clubhouse which opened on August 16, 1883 and was constructed at a cost of $23,000.(References -- "At Falconwood: The formal Opening of the New Club-house Last Evening," Buffalo Morning Express, Aug.
+That building was destroyed by fire in the early morning of July 10, 1882.
+Later that year, Buffalo architect Eugene L. Holmes was hired to rebuild the clubhouse which opened on August 16, 1883 and was constructed at a cost of $23,000.(References: "At Falconwood: The formal Opening of the New Club-house Last Evening", Buffalo Morning Express, Aug.
 28, 1879, p.
-4; "The Falconwood Club House Destroyed," Buffalo Evening News, July 10, 1882, p.
-16; "Falconwood, Description of the Splendid Club-House in the Course of Erection on Grand Island," Buffalo Commercial, Apr.
+4; "The Falconwood Club House Destroyed", Buffalo Evening News, July 10, 1882, p.
+16; "Falconwood, Description of the Splendid Club-House in the Course of Erection on Grand Island", Buffalo Commercial, Apr.
 28, 1883, p.
 3; "Fair Falconwood.
-The New Club House and Other Attractions," Buffalo Evening Telegraph, Aug.
+The New Club House and Other Attractions", Buffalo Evening Telegraph, Aug.
 21, 1883, p.
 1; History of the City of Buffalo and Erie County with Illustrations and Biographical Sketches of Some of Its Prominent Men and Pioneers vol. II (Syracuse, NY: D. Mason & Co, Publishers, 1884): pp. 547-548.)